Kim Ward: 2012

-In 2012 Kim Ward was courted to run against US Senator Bob Casey.
+In 2012 Kim Ward was courted to run against U.S. Senator Bob Casey Jr..

-She opted to run for re-election to her state senate seat, which she did by winning both Republican and Democratic nominations.
+She opted to run for reelection to her State Senate seat, which she did by winning both Republican and Democratic nominations.

 Tenure

 2009–2010 legislative session

-Senator Ward was sworn into her first term on January 6, 2009.
-She was appointed as Vice Chair of the Banking and Insurance Committee as well as being a member of the Communications and Technology, Consumer Protection & Professional Licensure, Public Health & Welfare and the Veterans Affairs & Emergency Preparedness Committees.
+Ward was sworn into her first term on January 6, 2009.
+She was appointed as vice chair of the Banking and Insurance Committee as well as being a member of the Communications and Technology, Consumer Protection & Professional Licensure, Public Health & Welfare and the Veterans Affairs & Emergency Preparedness Committees.

-Ward's first year in the Senate was marked by a long budget process which lasted into October, well past the June 30th deadline.
-She was critical of Governor Ed Rendell's leadership and his call for tax increases during the impasse.
+Ward's first year in the State Senate was marked by a long budget process which lasted into October, well past the June 30th deadline.
+She was critical of governor Ed Rendell's leadership and his call for tax increases during the impasse.

-On October 27 of 2010, Ward saw her first piece of legislation signed into law: Senate Bill 1181.
+On October 27, 2010, Ward saw her first piece of legislation signed into law: Senate Bill 1181.
 The bill made amendments to insurance law in Pennsylvania.

 During this legislative session, Ward began her efforts to reform Methadone treatment practices in Pennsylvania.
 Ward sponsored SR 348, which mandated an audit of Pennsylvania's methadone treatment programs.
 The Senate passed SR 348 in June 2010.
 Ward further called for reforms in the oversight of the program in a letter to the Department of Public Welfare.

 2011–2012 legislative session

 In the 2011–2012 Legislative Session, Ward renewed her push to reform methadone treatment practices in Pennsylvania.
 Governor Tom Corbett signed Ward's Senate Bill 638 into law, which mandated that those who were treated for addiction with methadone and used state funded transportation had to use their nearest methadone clinic.

 On April 23, 2012, at a conference, Ward proposed a legislation law named "Jennifer's Law" (named after Jennifer Daugherty, a mentally disabled woman who was tortured to death).
 The proposal would make it illegal for someone to witness a violent crime and fail to report it to police.
 Violation to report the crime would be a misdemeanor of the third degree.

 Ward also led the effort to institute E-Verify in Pennsylvania.
 Ward introduced Senate Bill 637, which was passed, and mandates that all contractors within the state verify that their employees are documented as eligible employees.

 Ward also passed bills providing benefits for Volunteer Fire Companies (SB 866), giving certain municipalities the ability to require police officers to live in the municipality (SB 1572), and restricting insurance companies from mandating prices on dental procedures that they don't cover (SB 1144.)

-Following the Penn State Child Abuse Scandal, Ward, as the Chair of the Senate Aging and Youth Committee, introduced Senate Resolution 250 which created the Task Force on Child Protection.
+Following the Penn State Child Abuse Scandal, Ward, as the chair of the Senate Aging and Youth Committee, introduced Senate Resolution 250 which created the Task Force on Child Protection.
 The Task Force would issue a report in November 2012 which would lead to legislation in the 2013–2014 legislative session.